littledan/conservative-regexp/README.md

 There are a couple things it changes vs ES5 which allow behavior to be overridden:

 1. String functions which call things related to RegExps can be overridden using Symbol-named methods on RegExps, e.g., `RegExp.prototype[Symbol.match]`, `RegExp.prototype[Symbol.search]`, etc.
-2. `String.prototype.split` calls `RegExp.prototype.exec`, rather than calling the underlying [[Match]] internal algorithm (or, invoke the _matcher_ internal algorithm defined by the RegExp, in ES2015 terminology).
-Previously, only `String.prototype.match`, `String.prototype.search` and `String.prototype.replace` invoked `RegExp.prototype.exec`.
+2. The RegExp backends to `String.prototype.split`, `String.prototype.match`, `String.prototype.search` and `String.prototype.replace` call out to the method `exec` on the RegExp provided, rather than calling the initial value of `RegExp.prototype.exec` or the underlying [[Match]] internal algorithm (or, invoke the _matcher_ internal algorithm defined by the RegExp, in ES2015 terminology).

 This proposal suggests reverting 2. and instead using 1. as the sole new mechanism for making RegExps more flexible and subclassable.